-Be aware for occasions when a larger aircraft type is substituted on your flight route.
-It could well be that some original economy seat assignments numbers are located in the business cabin of the new aircraft.
+Be aware of occasions when a larger aircraft type is substituted on your flight route.
+It could well be that some original economy seat assignments numbers are then located in the business cabin of the larger replacement aircraft.

-3. Upgrades are more often than not given to lone travellers rather than groups.
+3. Fly solo – Upgrades are more often than not given to lone travellers rather than groups.
 Only when there are a number of seats available it is sometimes easier and quicker for the airline to upgrade a party of travellers on a single PNR.
 Note that travelling with young children reduces your upgrade chances to almost zero.

 4. Book a premium economy ticket – There are a growing number of airlines which have premium economy seating – Aeroflot, Air Canada, Air France, Air New Zealand, Alitalia, American Airlines, ANA, British Airways, Cathay Pacific, China Airlines, EVA Airways, Garuda Indonesia, Japan Airlines, LATAM, Lufthansa, Qantas, Singapore Airlines, Turkish Airlines and Virgin Atlantic.

-The Upgrade: New York-London Heathrow British Airways Boeing 747 party of 3 upgraded from WTP premium economy to business (Club World).
-1 of the party was a (standard, non-elite) Blue Executive Club member, the other 2 non-members.
+The Upgrade: New York-London Heathrow British Airways Boeing 747 party of 3 upgraded from premium economy (World Traveller Plus) to business (Club World).
+1 of the party was a standard, non-elite Blue Executive Club member, the other 2 non-members.
 Reason for upgrade: luggage was lost on outbound sector and didn’t arrive for 2 days; marked in booking, automatically upgraded at airport check-in.

-5. Bad service, hello upgrade? – Free upgrades can sometimes be given if you experience bad service levels – particularly if you have another flight coming up.
+5. Bad service, hello upgrade? – Free upgrades can sometimes be given if you experience a reduced service level – particularly if you have another flight coming up.
 This was the case above where the combination of lost luggage on a premium economy ticket was enough for the airline to offer an upgrade as compensation.
 On-board upgrades are possible (but rare) in the event of a broken seat where there is no other possibility but to move to another class.

-6. Don’t order a special meal as this cannot be upgraded with you.
+6. Don’t order a special meal – this cannot be upgraded with you.
 Airline meal numbers are tightly controlled and an airline would rarely serve a special economy meal in business class.